At a glance

-You’ll also help make schools and care centres places that encourage learning.
-This could involve painting, repairing desks, building playground equipment, or maintaining a vegetable garden.
-What you do depends on the school’s needs at the time.
+- Help make schools and care centres places that encourage learning by painting, building playground equipment, or maintaining a vegetable garden.

-You’ll be based in a traditional Fijian village, close to the large town of Nadi.
-This project is open to teenagers from all over the world, so you’ll make lots of new friends.
-Our staff are there to support and guide you while you learn about the local culture and explore the country.
+- This project is open to teenagers from all over the world, so you’ll make lots of new friends, and our staff are there to support and guide you throughout.

 This project is only for 15-18 year olds